dylan-kuo/SQL-for-Data-Analysis/README.md

 ---
-This repository also contains a sub-repo for my notes & practices for the PostgreSQL from other resources
+This repo also contains a sub-repo for my notes & practices for the PostgreSQL from other resources

 [PostgreSQL Notes & Practices (postgresqltutorial.com)](https://github.com/dylan-kuo/SQL-for-Data-Analysis/tree/master/postgresql-sandbox)